 If you’re anything like us, you still have Thanksgiving leftovers floating around the fridge.
 A few pieces of turkey here, a few spoonful’s of cranberry sauce there.
-Those might not get eaten (I mean seriously, how much turkey can one possibly shove down?)
-Adapted from Food and Wine, these individually-portioned sides of homemade, crispy and crunchy macaroni work splendidly alongside a lighter entrée.
+Those might not get eaten (I mean seriously, how much turkey can one possibly shove down?) but, thanks to Food and Wine, these individually-portioned sides of homemade, crispy and crunchy macaroni work splendidly to eat up (literally!) that leftover Thanksgiving ham.

 And if you don’t have ham?
-Make these puppies vegetarian (um, no pun intended)!
+Make these macaroni and cheese cups vegetarian!